Why See A Doctor For Alzheimer’s Disease?

 Once we have all of the information we need, we’ll discuss the results and decide on a plan of care.
 If you, or your loved one, have Alzheimer’s disease it is important to know that, although the condition can’t be cured, there is treatment available that can slow disease progression.
 Medications can help with memory, sleep disturbances and other symptoms of the disease.
 It’s also important to know that there is a lot of research going on regarding Alzheimer’s disease, and new knowledge is coming forward all the time.

-If you are concerned that you may have Alzheimer’s disease, or you worry that a loved one is showing signs, make an appointment to see me.
+If you are concerned that you may have Alzheimer’s disease, or you worry that a loved one is showing signs, make an appointment to see one of our highly trained doctors.
 The sooner you come in, the sooner you will have an answer.
+We have a number of convenient locations in Morris County, NJ.
 If Alzheimer’s is the reality, treatment can begin immediately, which can help to slow disease progression and symptoms.